-An end-to-end SaaS solution that outperforms the existing solution for Dutch comments.
+We developed an end-to-end SaaS solution that outperforms the existing solution for Dutch comments.
 To sum up, the solution:

-As a result of our work, the client is able to prioritise improvement initiatives more efficiently based on a more accurate sentiment analysis of the feedback from the Dutch-speaking customers, which also leads to a better cooperation between the central Voice of Customer department and the local operational teams.
+As a result of our work, the client is able to prioritise improvement initiatives more efficiently based on a more accurate sentiment analysis of the feedback from the Dutch-speaking customers.
+Moreover, this leads to a better cooperation between the central Voice of Customer department and the local operational teams.

 “We have enjoyed working with Amsterdam Data Collective in developing and rolling out a comment categorization model for Dutch language feedback.
 They worked closely with us to understand our challenges and improve the model’s accuracy in several iterations.
 ADC’s solution allows us to analyse customer comments in their native language so we can skip the translation step and evaluate them exactly as they were written.
 Our local teams need to be confident in the data we provide so they can plan and prioritise their efforts to improve the customer experience, and this model helps us achieve that.”Head of Voice of Customer

-- Agile approach, working in sprints to set priorities and manage expectations.
+- an Agile approach, working in sprints to set priorities and manage expectations;

 - a live testing phase for final acceptance.